 As a responsible service provider, all confidential data related to the Group's business, financial performance, suppliers and customers are securely protected and only accessed and used by authorised persons for internal purpose.
-Employment contracts signed with employees contain the provision on duty of confidentiality that any solicitation, collection, access, use, leakage or misappropriation of confidential information in breach of any privacy rules implemented by the Group is strictly prohibited.
+Employment contracts signed with employees embed the provision of confidentiality that any solicitation, collection, access, use, leakage or misappropriation of confidential information in breach of any privacy rules implemented by the Group is strictly prohibited.
 As such, in carrying out its operations, the Group adheres to the Personal Data (Privacy) Ordinance and expressly reiterates confidentiality obligations provided therein.